hugo-fixit/docs/content/en/documentation/content-management/shortcodes/built-in/index.md

 Use these Hugo's embedded shortcodes as needed.

 {{< admonition tip >}}
-To override Hugo’s embedded shortcode, copy the [source code](https://github.com/gohugoio/hugo/tree/master/tpl/tplimpl/embedded/templates/shortcodes) to a file with the same name in the `layouts/shortcodes` directory.
+To override Hugo's embedded shortcode, copy the [source code](https://github.com/gohugoio/hugo/tree/master/tpl/tplimpl/embedded/templates/shortcodes) to a file with the same name in the `layouts/shortcodes` directory.
 {{< /admonition >}}

 ### figure {#figure}